The Most Common Government Loan Programs

-A rising tide floats all boats: small businesses create jobs for people in the community, and they create tax revenue for local and federal governments If you need help starting or growing your venture, shop government loan programs first.
-SBA loans should be your first choice, and they’re available at many local banks and credit unions.
+A rising tide floats all boats: Small businesses create jobs for people in the community, and they create tax revenue for local and federal governments.
+If you need help starting or growing your venture, evaluate government loan programs first.
+SBA loans should be your first choice, and they’re available through many local banks and credit unions.

-Although the government helps by guaranteeing loans, you’ll also need to put skin in the game.
+Although the government helps you qualify by guaranteeing loans, you still need to put skin in the game.
 Be prepared to make a personal guarantee on most business loans you apply for.

-The SBA 7(a) small business loan is the most popular loan program, providing up to $2 million.
+The SBA 7(a) small business loan is the most popular loan program, providing up to $5 million.
 Other loans are available for smaller enterprises.
-In particular, the SBA promotes microloan programs to help small businesses and nonprofits expand.
+For example, the SBA promotes microloan programs to help small businesses and nonprofits expand.

 The federal government does not offer (or guarantee) personal unsecured loans.
 Loan programs tend to serve a specific purpose like funding your education, starting and growing a business, or promoting safe and well-maintained housing.
-It’s harder to influence how money gets spent with a personal loan, so policies are less likely to encourage that type of debt.
+It’s harder to influence how borrowers spend money with a personal loan, so policies are less likely to encourage that type of debt.
 Your best options for a personal loan are:

-Because there is no government guarantee on that debt, you may have a harder time getting approved: you’ll need decent credit and sufficient income to qualify for the loan.
+Because there is no government guarantee on a personal loan, you may have a harder time getting approved: You’ll need decent credit and sufficient income to qualify for the loan.
 If you have trouble getting approved, you might have to pledge collateral or ask somebody to cosign for the loan with you.

 U.S. Department of Education.
 "Federal Student Loans for College or Career School Are an Investment in Your Future," Accessed Sept.
 24, 2019.